Bitcoin Gold Goes Live After Bumpy Blockchain Launch

 As detailed in the project’s official Slack channels, some users had problems connecting their nodes to other computers on the network.
 Others allege they were receiving spam messages containing links to fake (and potentially malevolent) software clients.

 As might be expected, trading interest was heightened in the run-up to the launch, given that prior to the launch, several exchanges launched futures tied to bitcoin gold.
-The price of those futures has seen significant volatility in the past several days, exceeding $500 in value earlier this weekend.
+The of those futures has seen significant volatility in the past several days, exceeding $500 in value earlier this weekend.

 Currently, BTG futures are trading between roughly $260 and $290, according to CoinMarketCap – a decline of over 30 percent in the past 24 hours.